 East College Room 311

 She teaches and writes about poetry, modernism, and contemporary literature, particularly American literature of the twentieth and twenty-first centuries.
 Her book, The Poetics of the Everyday: Creative Repetition in Modern American Verse, was published by Columbia University Press in 2010.
-Her current project examines the ethical and political implications of poets' letters in the post-war period.
+Her current scholarly project is a literary history of the personal letter.
 She has published poems and essays in Harvard Review, Modernism/modernity, PMLA, Southwest Review, Twentieth Century Literature, and other journals.

 ENGL 218 Creative Writ:Poetry & Fiction